wsxwsx543/CSC311-Project/README.md

 ![Alt Text](https://github.com/wsxwsx543/CSC311-Project/blob/kaka/starter_code/part_a/images/part_e/summary.png)

 We can see model without regularization performs better, as it has a higher maximum validation accuracy.
+As lambda increases, the maximum validation accuracy decreases.
 The final validaiton accuracy is 0.690375 and test accuracy 0.691787.